operate-first/service-catalog/docs/contributing.md

     {oc,kubectl} apply -k manifests/overlays/dev
     ```

+### Local GitHub integration

+If you want to gain access to GitHub content in development setup, please create a GitHub OAuth application [as described here](https://roadie.io/blog/github-auth-backstage/) and update your `.env` file accordingly.

 ### S2I image

 This repository uses s2i to create images.
 To create image run script located in `packages/backend`: